 1. Electric field shielding grounded via outlet or metal water pipes may work, so long as building’s grounding is correct – other articles online about this method.

-3. With the same idea, wool, silk, or acrylic sheets/blankets may provide some electric field blockage as well, versus polyester, cotton, and polyurethane foam sheets/blankets which I have tested as both worse.
+3. With the same idea (high dielectric strength), wool, silk, or acrylic sheets/blankets may provide some electric field blockage as well, versus polyester, cotton, and polyurethane foam sheets/blankets which I have tested as both worse.
 A wool blanket worked very well for me as an insulator to prevent an e-fields/current creeping up bed from floor; I put another acrylic blanket over it, and sleep on cooler sheets above that.

 4. Metal in a room near live wires, such as a metal bed frame/boxsprings, may easily carry electric fields/current to a bed/sleeping area – cardboard/others can be used again as shielding.

-5. Melatonin with various vitamins, such as Natrol’s Melatonin with B6 can assist sleep in 30-60 minutes and will wear off in about 5 hours at 3mg.
+6. Melatonin and similar compounds, such as Natrol’s Melatonin with B6 can assist sleep in 30-60 minutes and will wear off in about 5 hours at 3mg.
 5-Htp, Gaba, Tryptophan, and similar drugs may be helpful - try them and more, and see how your body responds.
 Other OTC sleep drugs are more likley to remain in your system the next day (Valerian root, Doxylamine Succinate, Diphenylhydramine, Herbal concoctions, and even Melatonin Time Release).
 Mercola has recently recommended Magnesium Threonate as a possible EMF damage reducer, see his work on Voltage Gated Calcium Channels for more detail.
 Also most Americans are deficient in Magnesium, and most people (who care) should be supplementing.

-8. Wakeup – wakeup lights will also disperse electric fields+current into rooms while plugged in (same as any other plugged in device), which can affect sleep.
-Try shining a blue light (flashlight) at a ceiling or neighboring wall in the morning AND THEN SIT UP IN BED, this is the key to waking up - this makes it about 10x easier to wake since the chemicals in the brain shift.
+9. Wakeup – wakeup lights (and white noise machines) will also disperse electric fields+current into rooms while plugged in (same as any other plugged in device), which can affect sleep.
+Try shining a light (torch/lantern/flashlight) at a ceiling or neighboring wall in the morning AND THEN SIT UP IN BED, this is the key to waking up - this makes it about 10x easier to wake since the chemicals in the brain shift.
 You can stay sitting (warmer) until it becomes relatively easy to wake up consciously.

-10. Temperature (cool better), Lack of water pressure on bladder, Orange wraparound glasses/goggles for 2hours before bedtime, Adequate back/shoulder supports (electrical insulator materials may be required near electric fields, same as sheets).
+11. Multiple: Temperature (cool better), Lack of water pressure on bladder, Orange wraparound glasses/goggles for 2hours before bedtime, Adequate back/shoulder supports such as folded sheets (electrical insulator materials may be required near electric fields).

 A later addition: